 ssh -L 5173:localhost:5173 act

-Then, open in the browser on the laptop: localhost:5173.
+Then, open in a browser on the laptop: localhost:5173.
 It showed:

 You did it!